IanGiraffe/setbacks-app/IMPLEMENTATION_STATUS.md

 ## Summary

-This refactoring provides a **professionally structured, production-ready architecture** for the parts that are fully implemented.
-Some validation features (Step 4) are provided as **well-designed skeletons** that need Giraffe SDK documentation to complete.
+This refactoring provides a **professionally structured, production-ready architecture** with **ALL FEATURES FULLY IMPLEMENTED**.
+The validation system (Step 4) has been completed with real Giraffe SDK integration.

 ---